The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Numerical Results

 \subsection{Validation Under Strongly Pulsatile Drift}

 We first consider a sinusoidal drift profile \( \mu(t) = v_0 + A \sin(\omega t), \) with an angular frequency $\omega = 2\pi$.
 Drift magnitude is normalized relative to the diffusion scale, as is standard in molecular communication studies \cite{jamali2019channel}.
 To emphasize nonstationary effects, we adopt an amplitude ratio $A/v_0 = 2$ (i.e., $A = 2.0$), representing a strongly pulsatile regime with periodic flow reversal, consistent with physiological transport scenarios \cite{wille2025steady, chahibi2015molecular}.
+For this mean-biased smooth profile, we use $v_{\rm ref}(t)=v_0$ to isolate the oscillatory component in the local flux closure.

 Fig.~\ref{fig:pulsatile_validation} compares the FHT distributions.
-The classical IG model, which assumes constant drift $v_0$, fails to capture the oscillatory modulation of arrival density and substantially overestimates peak amplitudes.
+The stationary-drift classical IG model, which assumes constant drift $v_0$, fails to capture the oscillatory modulation of arrival density---a phenomenon that induces severe non-traditional inter-symbol interference (ISI)---and substantially overestimates peak amplitudes.
 In contrast, the proposed C-IG density closely matches the Monte Carlo results across all time regimes.
-The cumulative displacement $M(t)$ accurately predicts phase-shifted arrival peaks, while the EPF mechanism preserves nonzero arrival probability during transient backflow intervals.
+The cumulative displacement $M(t)$ accurately predicts phase-shifted arrival peaks, which are critical sources of timing synchronization errors, while the EPF mechanism preserves nonzero arrival probability during transient backflow intervals.

-These results demonstrate that the C-IG framework extends the analytical tractability of the IG structure to strongly time-varying drift conditions, while retaining constant-complexity evaluation.
+These results demonstrate that the C-IG framework extends the analytical tractability of the IG structure to strongly time-varying drift conditions, while retaining constant-complexity evaluation, making it highly suitable for signal processing applications at the receiver.